-1. Make the following files accessible to the SiteConfig control point PC:

-- MediaFrameServer software installation (.cab) file - AuroraProxyEncoder software installation (.cab) file - GenericISCI software installation (.cab) file - GVGMLib software installation (.cab) file - PCmonitoring software installation (.cab) file - Aurora Suite software installation (.cab) file - 2.
+- 1. Make the following files accessible to the SiteConfig control point PC: - MediaFrameServer software installation (.cab) file - AuroraProxyEncoder software installation (.cab) file - GenericISCI software installation (.cab) file (GenericiSCSI_x86<versionnumber>.cab for the 32-bit and GenericiSCSI_x64<versionnumber>.cab for the 64-bit.) - SNFS software installation .cab file.
+(SNFS_nonK2_x86<versionnumber>.cab for the 32-bit and SNFS_nonK2_x64<versionnumber>.cab for the 64-bit. - GVGMLib software installation (.cab) file - PCmonitoring software installation (.cab) file - Aurora Suite software installation (.cab) file - 2.
 If a newer version of SiteConfig is available for upgrade and you have not yet upgraded SiteConfig, do the following: - a) From Windows Add/Remove programs, uninstall the current version of SiteConfig from the control point PC. - b) Install the new version of SiteConfig on the control point PC.

-Install prerequisite files on the control point PC
+Install prerequisite files on the SiteConfig PC

-Some software components, such as those for Aurora products, share common prerequisite software.
-You must install a prerequisite software package on the control point PC to make the prerequisite software available for software deployment to devices.
+Some software components share common prerequisite software.
+You must install a prerequisite software package on the SiteConfig PC to make the prerequisite software available for software deployment to devices.

-1. Check release notes for the required version of prerequisite files, if any.

-- 2. On the SiteConfig control point PC, open Windows Add/Remove programs and look for Grass Valley Prerequisite Files, then proceed as follows: - If the required version of prerequisite files is installed, do not proceed with this task. - If prerequisite files are not installed or are not at the required version, proceed with this task. - 3.
+- 1. Check release notes for the required version of prerequisite files, if any. - 2.
+On the SiteConfig PC, open Windows Add/Remove programs and look for Grass Valley Prerequisite Files, then proceed as follows: - If the required version of prerequisite files is installed, do not proceed with this task. - If prerequisite files are not installed or are not at the required version, proceed with this task. - 3.
 Procure the required prerequisite software installation file.
 The file name is Prerequisite Files.msi. - 4.
-On the SiteConfig control point PC, run the installation file.
+On the SiteConfig PC, run the installation file.
 The installation program copies prerequisite files to C:\Program Files\Grass Valley\Prerequisite Files.